LSC-20089 - Clinical Applications of Biomedical Science II

 This module builds on LSC-10070, Clinical Applications of Biomedical Science I, and further explores the applications of biomedical science and the role of Pathology in patient-focused healthcare.
 Students will learn how scientific theory and understanding of pathobiology of disease can be put into practice by Biomedical Scientists, particularly those working in Blood Sciences: Clinical Biochemistry, Immunology, Haematology and Transfusion Science.

-The assessment strategy aims at developing the student's ability to independently research disease and to communicate relevant findings to different audiences as well as to answer questions typically asked of practitioners.
+The assessment strategy aims at developing skills to independently research disease and to communicate relevant findings to different audiences as well as to answer questions typically asked of practitioners.

 Intended Learning Outcomes